Misterblue/misterblue.github.io/programming/herbal/index.md

 ## Finding Content Servers

-A fundamental concept is the idea of a 'view'.
+Image building a computer system for looking at a place.
-Whether within a virtual world or looking out into the real world, there is a 'camera' at some location that is looking in some direction.
+This 'view' looking into a virtual world or looking out into the real world has a 'camera' at some location that is looking in some direction.
 The problem is is figure out what that camera sees and how to access representations for what should be in the view.